florenthobein/mario-kart-tournament-maker/readme.md

 COMMANDS

   new
     Creates a new tournament.
     Options:
     --rounds NUMBER, -r NUMBER
             Number of rounds of the tournament.
 Default: 3 --players NAME1 NAME2..., -p NAME1 NAME2...
             Names of the players.
 Without this option, you'll be prompted to provided them.
     --lazy NUMBER, -l NUMBER
             Creates a new game only with a number of players, default names will be attributed.

+  add
+    Add a new player to the tournament, ONLY if still on round 1.
+    Options:
+    --players NAME1 NAME2..., -p NAME1 NAME2...
+            Names of the new players.
+Without this option, you'll be prompted to provided them.
+    --lazy NUMBER, -l NUMBER
+            Add a specific number of players, default names will be attributed.

   status
     Displays the tournament's matches status.

   results [MATCH_NB]
     Enters the results of a match.
-If no match number provided, will ask for the first unfinished match.
+If no match number provided, will ask for the results of the first unfinished match.

   leaderboard
     Displays the leaderboard.

 GLOBAL OPTIONS